Polish speculative fiction: 1945–1989

-After 1989
+1989–present

 The systemic transformation that took place in 1989 also affected the position of fantasy literature in the country.
 State-owned publishing houses lost their monopolistic positions.
 Newly established, often short-lived companies sought to make up for many years of backlog by massively publishing Western science fiction literature, which was often of low quality.
 The genre largely transformed itself into political fiction, represented by writers such as Rafał A. Ziemkiewicz, although an echo is visible in the 1990s dystopia/hard sf duology by Tomasz Kołodziejczak.

 After 1989, new stars of Polish science fiction emerged, including figures such as Jacek Dukaj, Marek Huberath, Rafał Kosik, Szczepan Twardoch, Wit Szostak, and Łukasz Orbitowski.
 Changes also affected the only magazine on the market, Fantastyka.
 The fall of the state publisher meant that the editorial team took over the magazine, with Lech Jęczmyk becoming the editor-in-chief, followed by Maciej Parowski for a longer period.

 In the 1990s, a group of young creators centered around the Trust group (later the Klub Tfurców, including Rafał Ziemkiewicz and Jarosław Grzędowicz) began publishing the monthly magazine Fenix.
 There was also an explosion of translations, primarily from the Western (English language) literature.
 The major Polish publishing house specializing in Polish science fiction and fantasy literature was SuperNOWA.
 The scene was transformed around and after 2002, with SuperNOWA losing its dominant position, and many new Polish writers, the "2002 generation", appearing.

-Currently, much of Polish science fiction and fantasy resembles that familiar to English-language writers.
+Much of contemporary Polish science fiction and fantasy resembles that familiar to English-language writers.
 There are many science fiction writers as well as fantasy writers in Poland, and their works vary from alternate histories to hard science fiction.
 The best internationally known Polish science fiction writer is undoubtedly Stanisław Lem, although many others can be considered world-class.

-Modern writers

-Anna Brzezińska at the Janusz A. Zajdel Award ceremony at Polcon 2001 in Katowice.

-Marek S. Huberath at Polcon 2005.